-Another reason for the difference may be that the news texts in general contain longer words.
+Another reason that may contribute to the observed difference is that the news texts in general contain longer words.
 The mean word length in our test is about 4 characters for the SMS texts and 5 characters for the news texts.
-In general longer words can be predicted earlier relatively to the wordlength, since less words are possible given a sequence of keystrokes.
-This should imply a smaller KSPCfor longer words.
+At a given state of a word input, a few more keystrokes, often one or two, reduce dramatically the selection ambiguity and the identification of a longer word will need less keystrokes in proportion to its length than a shorter one.
+This corresponds a smaller KSPCfor longer words.
 Figure 3 shows the KSPC according to the word length and the falling curve for longer words.